flosskosova/foss4g-2023/content/faq/index.en.md

 - **How do I sign up for workshops?**

-Each workshop will have its individual ticket and limited spaces, registration will be enabled once the [Full Schedule]({{< ref "/schedule/full-schedule.md">}}) has been published.
+Each workshop will have its individual ticket and limited spaces, registration will be enabled once the Full schedule has been published.
 We recommend registering early enough.

 - **How do I know if there is space for the workshops?**